 Transmitters connect the missile with the ground system, allowing it to control the weapon during flight.
 The GaN version in GEM-T uses solid state instead of the conventional traveling wave tube design, which requires a supply of parts and recertification to match the life of the missile.
-The new ones with GaN do not.
+The new versions with GaN do not.

 The new transmitter has the same form, fit and function as the old one.
 It’s also tough, doesn’t require additional cooling, and is ready to operate within seconds of powering up.
-That means that the GEM-T with the new GaN transmitter will continue to perform in the most demanding conditions.

-According to Jason Rathbone, missile integrated product team lead for the Patriot product line, the tech is ready for the U.S. Army, and is affordable.
 “Today,” he said, “the legacy transmitters on the current GEM-T missiles need to be periodically rebuilt and recertified, so replacing the old one with the new solid-state transmitter is a smart move.”